 There is a group of school girls just in front of us.
 They purchased snacks in town.
 But they are more focused on taking selfies than their belongings.
-The deer noticed this, and one is bold enough to reach into one of the dropped backpacks, grab the biscuits and start eating.
+The deer noticed this, and one is bold enough to reach into one of the dropped backpacks, grab the biscuits, and start eating.

 Our guide Jasmine is still with us.
 After a few quick pictures in the harbor, including the obligatory shot of us in front of the “Floating Torii Gate,” we begin our tour of Miyajima.

-Itsukushima, The Island And The Shinto Shrine
+Itsukushima, The Island, And The Shinto Shrine

 If this is your first time traveling to Japan, chances are you are looking for Miyajima on the map, not Itsujushima, this island’s proper name.
-Miyajima is Japanese for “shrine island” as the island is closely associated with the Itsukushima Shrine in the public’s mind.
+Miyajima is Japanese for “shrine island,” as the island is closely associated with the Itsukushima Shrine in the public’s mind.

-Sitting at the edge of the harbor and in the water when the tide comes in, Itsukushima Shinto Shrine is a designated UNESCO world heritage site.
+Sitting at the edge of the harbor and in the water when the tide comes in, Itsukushima Shinto Shrine is a designated UNESCO World Heritage site.
 This island has been a holy place for two millennia.
 The first shrine buildings were probably erected in the 6th century CE.
 The present shrine dates back to the 13th century CE and reflects the 12th-century construction.

 Itsukushima takes my breath away.
 Set back in a small inlet from the sea and built above the water, the shrine is pristine.
 The bright vermilion (a brilliant red made initially from the mineral cinnabar) corridors lead you through the vast rooms and Temple.

-As you proceed along the walkways, you note there are no walls even though a roof covers the entire building.
+As you proceed along the walkways, you note there are no walls, even though a roof covers the entire building.
 The openness affords spectacular views of the sea and mountains.

 This shrine is very popular with tourists arriving from the first ferry to the last.
 If you are staying the night on the island, take advantage of the quieter hours in the early morning before the first ferry arrives to make your visit.

 Note: Plan to see a lot of shrines and temples in Japan (or even Asia)?
 You will want to use proper etiquette during your visits.
-Read my post on cultural etiquette in Asia for the unique steps you will want to follow.

 The Island Where The Gods Dwell